jesperancinha/bridges-surveillance-story/Readme.md

 Merchandise should registered if it's destined to commercial exchanges.
 Events can be anything that may happen in a configured range around the bridge

+For passengers, a development area will be created called PCS(Passenger Control Service).
+For merchandise, a development area will be created called MCS(Merchandise Control Service).
+For bridge ranges, a development area will be created called DCS(Domain Control Service)

 ## Status

 **Under development**